 After working in chain restaurants all over the country, Scott Boles knew that in order for a restaurant of his own to succeed, it needed to stand out.
 In order to accomplish that, he opened the state’s first craft brewery.

-For a little context, the last company to brew beer commercially in Nebraska was Falstaff which closed its Omaha plant in 1985.
-Three years later the state legislature legalized brewery’s as long as they served food and served its beer on-site.
+For a little context, the last company to brew beer commercially in Nebraska was Falstaff, which closed its Omaha plant in 1985.
+Three years later the state legislature legalized breweries as long as they served food and served their beer on-site.

-The craft beer offerings were designed to compliment the food which included meat that was grilled over a hickory wood fire.
-Brewed behind a glass wall that was visible to diners, Rich began brewing its first beers which included Lougales Gold, Captain Donovan’s Special Amber, Creamator Stout, Black & Tan and Brewmaster’s Special.
+The craft beer offerings were designed to complement the food, which included meat grilled over a hickory wood fire.
+Brewed behind a glass wall that was visible to diners, Rich began brewing the first beers, which included Lougales Gold, Captain Donovan’s Special Amber, Creamator Stout, Black & Tan, and Brewmaster’s Special.

-It wasn’t until 1996 after the state passed a bill allowing breweries to sell its beer through wholesalers that the brewery became a separate entity from the restaurant.
-The name, Empyrean Brewing Company, was based on a belief by ancient civilizations that paradise existed at the highest point in the universe within a fiery sphere called “The Empyrean”.
-At that time, they moved to a larger brewery in the old Coffee & Spice building around the corner at 729 Q St. One year later Empyrean was bottling and distributing its Third Stone Brown, LunaSea ESB and Chaco Canyon Gold beers.
+It wasn’t until 1996, after the state passed a bill allowing breweries to sell their beer through wholesalers, that the brewery became a separate entity from the restaurant.
+The name, Empyrean Brewing Company, was based on a belief by ancient civilizations that paradise existed at the highest point in the universe within a fiery sphere called “The Empyrean.”
+At that time, they moved to a larger brewery in the old Coffee & Spice building around the corner at 729 Q Street.
+One year later, Empyrean was bottling and distributing its Third Stone Brown, LunaSea ESB, and Chaco Canyon Gold beers.

 Content written by Omaha Exploration.
 Feel free to leave a comment or a suggestion.
 Until then, keep exploring!